block/diffweave-ai/docs/index.md

-# LLMIt!
+# DiffWeave

-LLMIt is a tool for automatically generating commit messages using large language models (LLMs).
+DiffWeave is a tool for automatically generating commit messages using large language models (LLMs).
 The goal is for this tool to be intuitive to use and to help you write meaningful commit messages.

 ![png](images/demo.gif)